meneghet/beamer_dei/README.md

 # beamer_dei

-A custom template for slide presentations using beamer using the style of the Department of Information Engineering (DEI), University of Padova, Italy
+A custom template for slide presentations in Beamer, using the style of the Department of Information Engineering (DEI), University of Padova, Italy